MehmedNdj/Gauss/README.md

-# vibecode-full-stack-starter-kit - Full-Stack Development Environment
+# Gauss - Full-Stack Development Environment

-Generated on: Thu Sep  4 01:37:12 PM EEST 2025
-Location: /home/softart/scripts/vibecode-full-stack-starter-kit
+A powerful full-stack application for tool management and collaboration.

 ## 🚀 Tech Stack